Madarauchiha195/moodster-mix/README.md

 ## Contact

-For any queries or suggestions, please contact [your-email@example.com].
+For any queries or suggestions, please contact.

-This project is built with .

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS